doggydoggy0101/convex_optimization/2. Convex sets/README.md

 3. $K$ is solid (nonempty interior).
 4. $K$ is pointed (contains no line).

-A proper cone $K$ can be used to define *generalized inequality*, such as:
+A proper cone $K$ can be used to define generalized inequality, such as:
 - partial order: $x\preceq_Ky\iff y\succeq_K x\iff y-x\in K$
 - strict partial order: $x\prec_Ky\iff y\succ_K x\iff y-x\in \mathbf{int}(K)$